orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/improc.rst

 The naming convention “im[x]b[y]” designates the yth band of the xth input image.

-The *BandMath* application embeds built-in operators and functions listed in `muparser documentation <http://muparser.sourceforge.net/mup_features.html#idDef2>`_ thus allowing a vast choice of possible operations.
+The *BandMath* application contains built-in operators and functions listed in the `muparser documentation <http://muparser.sourceforge.net/mup_features.html#idDef2>`_ providing a vast choice of possible operations.

 Images with no-data values
 --------------------------